NotReallyJustin/ftYeet/planning.md

 * HTTPS Private Key != Actual private key used to encrypt/sign
 * Second thought: Azure Key Vault but that'll require us trusting Azure (also it costs a bit more $$$ but it is an option)

+## More on Symmetric Encryption + Key Generation
+* Intrusive thought: Can't we just add a random timer to prevent side channel attacks
+* Allow users to put in authentication codes (basically they serve to generate a MAC).
+If they don't, we'll use a different Key-Derivation function to generate an HMAC key
+    * If one of the keys get compromised, the master key is still safe because of Key Derivation function
+* SALT and IV can be transmitted with encrypted data (or included in the URL).
+Their job is to introduce randomness (and not act as a second authentication factor)

+## Supported Ciphers
+Huge shoutout to `https://soatok.blog/2020/05/13/why-aes-gcm-sucks/` and `https://soatok.blog/2020/07/12/comparison-of-symmetric-encryption-methods/#aes-gcm-vs-chacha20poly1305`
+* `chacha20-poly1305` - This server is probably not running with Hardware Acceleration, so a built-in MAC + constant time processing is good
+    * Also won't leak all your information, just sayin'
+* `aes-256-gcm` - Authenticated AES-256.
+If you fundamentally distrust `HMAC + AES256-CBC` because a user can theoretically reuse keys, GCM is an option
+* `aes-256-cbc` -  Doesn't completely flop if we accidentally reuse IVs unlike <a href="https://medium.com/asecuritysite-when-bob-met-alice/why-is-aes-gcm-good-and-not-so-good-for-cybersecurity-28b583bbbbd3">whatever's going on in GCM with GHashes</a> + Industry standard.
+We already use a CBC MAC for this so 🤷‍♂️

 ## Database
 * Stores: URLCode, filePath, Hash of PwdHash/PubKey, expireTime, burnOnRead, HMAC-Entries
 * Sort by expireTime